Broken circuit complexes of series-parallel networks: Background

 Observe that different orderings of the ground set $E$ of $M$ may lead to non-isomorphic broken circuit complexes; see, e.g. \cite[Example 7.4.4]{B}.
 However, from the formula $h(M;x)=t(M;x,0)$, where $t(M;x,y)$ is the \emph{Tutte polynomial} of $M$ defined by

 (see \cite[p.
-240]{B}), it follows that the $f$-vector and the $h$-vector of $BC(M,<)$ are independent of the ordering $<$.
+240]{B}), it follows that the $f$-vector and $h$-vector of $BC(M,<)$ are independent of the ordering $<$.

 We keep the notation from the introduction.
 In the next lemma some properties of the $h$-vector of the broken circuit complex are summarized.
-Recall that a matroid is \emph{representable} if it is isomorphic to the matroid defined by a matrix over some field.
+Recall that a matroid is \emph{representable} if it is isomorphic to the vector matroid of a matrix over some field.

 \begin{lemma} Let $M$ be a loopless matroid on the ground set $E$ with $r(M)=r$.
 Let $(h_0,h_1,\ldots,h_r)$ and $h(M;x)=\sum_{i=0}^rh_ix^{r-i}$ be the $h$-vector and the $h$-polynomial of $BC(M)$, respectively.
 Then the following statements hold. \begin{enumerate} \item $h_i\geq 0$ for $i=0,\ldots,r$.
 Moreover, $h_0=1,\ h_{r-1}=\beta(M)$, and $h_r=0$.
 If $M$ is simple, then $h_1=|E|-r$.